 The first step in the site selection process is an internal needs assessment by the company.
+This is best accomplished by completing an intake analysis with an experienced consultant.
 The primary goal is to have a solid understanding of the project's parameters and what factors are integral to the company's decision-making process.
 Typical topics for consideration include labor requirements, proximity to key accounts or suppliers, facility specifications, time zone constraints, desire to lease or purchase an existing building or to engage in new construction, and industrial clusters.
 Once the needs assessment is complete, the company can begin to eliminate certain geographic areas and focus on a smaller set of suitable target states or regions.